-After completing Steps 1 through 4 from the basic entry procedure, edit the configuration.
+- After completing steps 1 through 4 from the basic entry procedure, edit the configuration.
 Both the COM1 FORMAT and COM2 FORMAT selections are similar and therefore are described together.
-The COM Format Selection menu will display two lines each containing several choices (refer to Figure 39).

-- Select the OUTPUT FORMAT using the pointer (refer to Figure 39).
+The COM Format Selection menu will display two lines each containing several choices (Figure 41). - 2.
+Select the OUTPUT FORMAT using the pointer (Figure 41).
 Place the pointer in front of the correct line with the Up/Down Arrow keys. - 3.
 Edit the line by using the Left/Right Arrow keys to cycle through six variations.
 Select the appropriate format from the following six choices: - PRN20 Standard 20 column printer output. - PRN80 Standard 80 column printer output. - TST20 20 column test output of printer parameters. - PRN81 Standard 80 column printer output (2 lines). - CSV01 Comma separated variables. - PRN21 Special 20 column printer output.
-PRN 20 format with the Grain Calibration Date Code, Instrument Serial Number and D-values removed. - 4.
-Select the LINE TERMINATOR with the pointer.
+PRN 20 format with the Grain Calibration Date Code, Instrument Serial Number and D-values removed.

+- Select the LINE TERMINATOR with the pointer.
 An RS-232 line of input data must be terminated with one of the following characters or character pairs.

-LF (Line Feed)
+- LF (Line Feed) 0A Hex

-CR (Carriage Return)
+- CR (Carriage Return) 0D Hex

-LF + CR
+- LF + CR 0A, 0D Hex

-CR + LF
+- CR + LF 0D, 0A Hex

-OA Hex

-OD Hex

-OA,0D Hex

-OD,0A Hex

-5. After editing is complete, press the Previous Page key to return to the Communications menu for the next selection.
+- 5. After editing is complete, select the Previous Page key to return to the Communications menu for the next selection.